-Our Advance 2025 strategy builds on Corbion’s fundamentals and strengths by bringing further focus to the business portfolio well aligned with global market trends.
-This will be achieved by increased investments in key growth areas such as natural food preservation and lactic acid while at the same time reducing the breadth of our business portfolio.
+Our Advance 2025 strategy builds on Corbion’s fundamentals and strengths by bringing further focus to the business portfolio in alignment with global market trends.
+This will be achieved by increased investments in key growth areas such as natural food preservation, algae-based ingredients, lactic acid derivatives, and natural polymers.
 Given our purpose, “preserving what matters: food and food production, health, and the planet,” sustainability is at the heart of what we do, and hence we are very well positioned to benefit from the worldwide drive for more sustainable products and solutions.
-We have aligned our Advance 2025 strategy with the United Nations Sustainable Development Goals (SDGs), specifically with SDG 2 Zero hunger, SDG 3 Good health and well-being, and SDG 12 Responsible consumption and production.
+We have aligned our Advance 2025 strategy with the United Nations Sustainable Development Goals (UN SDGs), specifically with SDG 2 Zero hunger, SDG 3 Good health and well-being, and SDG 12 Responsible consumption and production.
 These are the goals where we believe we can create the most significant impact, given our footprint, the nature of our business, and the environment in which we operate.

 Sustainable Food Solutions

-Sustainable Food Solutions comprises three segments: Preservation, Functional Systems, and Single Ingredients.
+Sustainable Food Solutions comprises three segments: Preservation Solutions, Functional Systems, and Single Ingredients.

 Lactic Acid & Specialties

 In Biochemicals, we enable brand owners to commercialize safe performance products using our lactic-acid-based products and technology.
-Corbion leads the global lactic acid market in terms of technology, production, breadth of portfolio, and geographic coverage.
-We fuel our customers' success by creating specialties for many markets and applications, based on deep knowledge and advanced capabilities.
+Corbion leads the global lactic acid market in terms of technology, production, scale and breadth of portfolio, and geographic coverage.
+We fuel our customers’ success by creating specialties for many markets and applications, through tuning the functionality of our products to specific customer requirements in their applications.

 In Biomaterials, the Advance 2025 strategy enables us to expand and contribute to a sustainable and accessible healthcare system.
-In support of implantable technologies such as cardiovascular devices, orthopedic implants, tissue regeneration scaffolds, drug delivery, and wound management systems, we offer a proven family of resorbable polymers.
-Our strategy focused on safe and resorbable polymers aligns well with current trends in healthcare that point to continued opportunities in this sector.
+We work with leading medical and pharmaceutical players on advancing technologies such as cardiovascular devices, orthopedic implants, tissue regeneration scaffolds, wound management, and novel drug delivery systems.
+Our strategy is focused on safe and resorbable polymers and aligns well with current trends in healthcare that point to continued opportunities in this sector.

 Research and development initiatives